-Indoor and Outdoor Games, Outdoor Recreation and Individual activities.
+Indoor and Outdoor Games, Coaching and team play and Individual activities.
 There will also be excursions and some of these activities involve costs for transport and/or participation.
 Topics Covered:

-Body Systems
+- Body Systems

 - Nutrition in Sport

 - Issues in Physical Activity and Sport

 - Opportunities and Pathways in Sport and Physical Activity

-Further Study/Possible Career Interest: Vet Sports Coaching, Senior PDHPE and SLR, Career Paths in health related courses include Coaching, Sports Medicine, Sport Administration, Personal Trainer, Paramedic, Sport Exercisology and Fitness Industry.
+Further Study/Possible Career Interest: Vet Sports Coaching, Senior PDHPE (HMS) and SLR, Career Paths in health-related courses include Coaching, Sports Medicine, Sport Administration, Personal Trainer, Paramedic, Sport Exercisology and Fitness Industry.